italrr/canvas/README.md

 # canvas

-`cv` is an esoteric dynamic, pseudo-functional, programming language designed with expressiveness and hackability in mind.
+`cv` is an esoteric, dynamic, pseudo-functional, programming/scripting language designed with expressiveness and hackability in mind.
 It's heavily inspired by JavaScript, LISP with a little bit of Python.

 Short summary: